Flying Spiders Glide Into New Territories

 Advertisement

-Various spiders have the ability to travel through the air for literally hundreds of miles (or hundreds of kilometers) by riding strands of their own silk.
-Doing so helps the species populate new territories.
+Various flying spiders have the ability to travel through the air for literally hundreds of miles (or hundreds of kilometers) by riding strands of their own silk.
+Doing so helps the airborne spiders populate new territories.

 Ballooning is popular with baby spiders, or "spiderlings," who might run the risk of getting eaten if they hang around their parents and siblings too long.
 However, some adult spiders use the same transportation method.

-Experiments conducted in Berlin indicate that ballooning crab spiders raise their front legs upwards to test the wind before taking flight.
-It would also seem they'd prefer to stay grounded unless there's a warm breeze outside moving at less than 9.84 feet (3 meters) per second.
+Experiments conducted in Berlin indicate that ballooning crab spiders raise their front legs upwards to test the wind before gliding.
+It would also seem they'd prefer to stay grounded unless there's a warm breeze outside moving at less than 9.8 feet (3 meters) per second.

 Furthermore, at least some spiders use electric fields to acquire lift and become airborne when they go ballooning — as demonstrated by a 2018 paper in Current Biology.